dont-code/core/node/libs/core/README.md

-# core
+# dontcode

-The core components needed to develop dontcode Application Builder, Previewer, and plugins.
+The dontcode components needed to develop dontcode Application Builder, Previewer, and plugins.
 It contains all interfaces shared between all these modules

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `ng test core` to execute the unit tests via [Jest](https://jestjs.io).
+Run `ng test dontcode` to execute the unit tests via [Jest](https://jestjs.io).